magepages/mpdocs/docs/membership/index.md

 ![Imgur](https://i.imgur.com/edg3RTy.png)

-- **After Order Placed, Activate Membership When**: After buying membership product, the customer can apply that membership when:
+- **Activate Membership When**: After buying membership product, the customer can apply that membership when:
   - **Invoice created**: customer applies that membership when Invoice created (order is created with invoice).
 If not Invoice is not created completely, membership will not be applied.
 For example: when customers buy one membership product and 1 non-vertual product ( ex: Joust Duffle Bag).
 Membership only be applied when customers place the order and invoice is created.
   - **Order complete**: customer applies that membership when Order complete (invoice and shipment are created).
 If not, you won't be able to apply that membership.
 For example, when customers buy one membership product and 1 non-vertual product ( ex: Joust Duffle Bag).
 Membership only be applied when customers place the order and invoice as well as shipment is generated.